-The following graph compares the Council's planned rates increases with the quantified limit on rates increases contained in the Financial Strategy 2018-28 included in the Long-Term Plan.
+Council plans rates increases each year within the quantified limit on rates increases contained in the Financial Strategy 2018-28 included in the Long-Term Plan.
 The quantified limit is 5% per annum plus any growth in rating base which occurs subsequent to setting the rating fraction.